 stories and missing puzzle pieces...like late springs aficionado Jonathan Wolfe, who shared fond memory of 1970's co-owner Carole Goodpasture greeting him at far end of walking bridge with cup of mineral water to drink and so begin spa treatment.

-As Charlie so lovingly shared his timeless wisdom and deep roots to land with our small group, I was instantly smitten by the powerful magic of the place...
+With Charlie lovingly so sharing his timeless wisdom and deep roots to the land with our small group, I was instantly smitten by the powerful magic of the place...
 And saddened when, soon after, operation closed gates to general public for several years for want of absentee owner's finding responsible management willing to work cheap and drum up then-slack visitor volume, without worrying about would-be backwoods operation.
 (Then extended family of Suzy, Mary, Pat, CeCee, and Linda came along to rescue place.
 See their story, which includes that of writer's, in time coming aboard to reinforce their dedicated efforts.)

-Same-elevation off-grid patch of juniper-and-sagebrush high desert across Shasta Valley from Springs has been my reclusive home most of adult life.
-Built off-grid cabin myself, with 10% help, from ground up without power tools, over leisurely three year period.
+Same-elevation off-grid patch of juniper-and-sagebrush high desert across Shasta Valley from Springs has been home most of adult life.
+Built off-grid cabin almost entirely myself from ground up and without power tools over leisurely three year period.

 Sporadic duty freak, felt blessed to become Spring's resident volunteer groundskeeper and man Friday to late general manager Mary Hildebrand during a historic turning point in place's evolution, from late 1999 through early 2002.
 Place went year-round, clothing-optional, restaurant reopened, increased hours, upgraded hot-water system, booked flurry of new workshops, concerts, and group retreats...
 Place began to feel more down-home and happening (if still a little lame around the edges for management's bold, off-putting profit preoccupation) than anytime since momentous Goodpasture stewardship of the 1970s.

-Blessed because there's been an amazing spiritual force afoot there.
-One that could super-ground and envelop any receptive and dedicated worker.
+Blessed because there's long been an amazing spiritual force afoot there.
+One that could super-ground and envelop any receptive and dedicated worker of operation.
 That is, barring gnarly internal politics, questionable owner directives or misplaced workers and visitors.
 It enabled one's spirit to at once ground solid and soar like an eagle in joy of service.
-Some believe Springs has its own angel watching over place.
-(If true, we perhaps need only be patient about current dilemma.)
+Some believe the Springs has its own angel watching over place.
+(If true, we perhaps need only be patient.)

 Also did two runs as paid bathhouse attendant, in 2002 and 2005.
 Joy of service buoyed efforts there as well, unalloyed by any gnawing financial needs for having small inheritance, growing a small home-biz, and living simply in boonies on own land, no always-looming rent or mortgage to sweat (just annual property tax bite).